Public Health

 - For a description about the database's topics, click "More Info" next to the database name

-- ProQuest U.S. Newsstream -- U.S. "newspapers, newswires, blogs, and news sites," including "coverage of major U.S. newspapers such as The New York Times, the Wall Street Journal, and the Christian Science Monitor."
+- ProQuest U.S. Newsstream"...most recent premium U.S. news content, as well as archives back into the 1980s with top newspapers, newswires, blogs, and news sites.
+Includes coverage of major U.S. newspapers such as The New York Times, the Wall Street Journal, and the Christian Science Monitor.
+Also includes CBS News, 60 MINUTES transcripts & videos from 1997–2014."

 In addition to news, news items can also provide the names of information sources about your topics.